-The first time I set up my WordPress website, I have had no idea which WordPress theme to use.
+The first time I set up my WordPress website, I had no idea which WordPress theme to use.
 Plus, I always thought that all WordPress themes are the same, just with different features.

 That was until I found out that WordPress themes can significantly affect my website’s loading time and performance.